 - Did they have reasonable suspicion that you were intoxicated?

 - Is the police report and subsequent officer testimony consistent with videos and other evidence?

 - Were you observed continually prior to submitting to the breath test?

 - Did the Breathalyzer machine return accurate blood alcohol results and can they be suppressed?

 - Are there physical or biological factors that could have produced abnormally high blood alcohol results?

-At the law firm of Travis Noble, P.C., we understand the central role your child plays in your life.
+At Travis Noble, P.C., we understand the central role your child plays in your life.
 When you hire us to represent you, we will defend you with skill, passion and conviction, seeking to overcome both the DWI and the child endangerment charge.

 Contact A Missouri Child Endangerment Attorney